RickUCF/C.W.Welding/README.md

 ## Description:

-This is React static website which was built for my cousin who owns a welding shop and was looking to create a digital footprint.
+This is static website which was built for my cousin who owns a welding shop and was looking to create a digital footprint.
+This website was built using React, Reactstrap, and Bootsrap 4

 ## Contents